Skip to content

 About Version 2 Limited

-Version 2 Limited is one of the most dynamic IT companies in Asia.
-The company develops and distributes IT products for Internet and IP-based networks, including communication systems, Internet software, security, network, and media products.
-Through an extensive network of channels, point of sales, resellers, and partnership companies, Version 2 Limited offers quality products and services which are highly acclaimed in the market.
-Its customers cover a wide spectrum which include Global 1000 enterprises, regional listed companies, public utilities, Government, a vast number of successful SMEs, and consumers in various Asian cities.
+Through an extensive network of channels, point of sales, resellers, and partnership companies, Version 2 offers quality products and services which are highly acclaimed in the market.
+Its customers cover a wide spectrum which include Global 1000 enterprises, regional listed companies, different vertical industries, public utilities, Government, a vast number of successful SMEs, and consumers in various Asian cities.

-About vRx
+About Segura®

 What is Role-Based Access Control?